krb5/krb5/doc/rst_source/krb_admins/admin_commands/kdb5_util.rst

                      causes the name of each principal and policy to be printed as it is dumped.

               **-update**
+                     records from the dump file are added to or updated in the existing database.
+                     (This is useful in conjunction with an *ovsec_adm_export* format dump if you want to preserve per-principal policy information, since the current default format does not contain this data.)
-                     records from the dump file are added to or updated in the existing database; otherwise, a new database  is  created  containing  only what is in the dump file and the old one destroyed upon successful completion.
+                     Otherwise, a new database is created containing only what is in the dump file and the old one destroyed upon successful completion.

               *dbname* is required and overrides the value specified on the command line or the default.

+.. _kdb5_util_load_end:

        **ark**
               Adds a random key.